dakeshi/framework-oriented-programming/Slides/slides.md

 ## __(Over Horizontal)__
 ![inline](images/stack-vertical.png)

+^ The second principle states that dependencies should be vertical.
 ^ We want to have more cohesion between layers avoiding coupling between elements in the same layer.
+^ For example, Networking shouldn't know anything about how to persist data, or persistence shouldn't know anything about where the data comes from.
+^ Elements in the same layer shouldn't know about each other but about the frameworks in the layer below.

 ---